ktangsali/physicsnemo-sym/docs/user_guide/features/csg_and_tessellated_module.rst

 .. figure:: /images/user_guide/custom_primitive_demo.png
-   :alt: Custom primitive in Modulus Sym.
+   :alt: Custom primitive in PhysicsNeMo Sym.
 The cylinders are sliced to visualize the interior SDF
    :width: 80.0%
    :align: center

-   Custom primitive in Modulus Sym.
+   Custom primitive in PhysicsNeMo Sym.
 The cylinders are sliced to visualize the interior SDF

 Tesselated Geometry
 -------------------

-For more complicated shapes, Modulus Sym allows geometries to be imported in the STL format.
+For more complicated shapes, PhysicsNeMo Sym allows geometries to be imported in the STL format.
 The module uses ray tracing to compute SDF and its derivatives.
 The module also gives surface normals of the geometry for surface sampling.
 Once the geometry is imported, the point cloud can be used for training.
 An example of this can be found in :ref:`stl`.